 Multiple SPF records

-Therefore, before adding an SPF record please check if there is already one setup for your domain.
-If there is an SPF record setup for your domain, you can merge the original record and the new one you wish to setup.
+Before adding an SPF record, please check if there is already one set up for your domain.
+If an SPF record is present, you can merge the original record and the new one you wish to create.

 The newly created SPF record sets a policy for your domain, telling mail servers across the Internet that emails sent from the addresses associated with your domain should only be accepted if these have been relayed using the 123 Reg and Google mail servers.